You may not have to pay tax on all or part of the gain from the sale of your main home. This is where you live most of the time. A main home can be a:

 Read the story of how I bought that house.

 I moved away two years later.
 It became a rental property as I moved all around the world.
-I spent a good portion of my career overseas, with 5 years in Japan and 3 in Germany.
+I spent a good portion of my career overseas, with five years in Japan and three beautiful years in Germany.

 I sold that house in June of 2016 for a little over $400,000.